nicholasadamou/cloud-tools/README.md

 ![preview](./preview.png)

-_Cloud_ is a AWS cloud-based service that provides users with a platform to convert or compress files.
+_Cloud Tools_ is a AWS cloud-based service that provides users with a platform to convert or compress files.

-## Why Did I Build _Cloud_?
+## Why Did I Build _Cloud Tools_?

 In preparation for the [AWS Solutions Architect Associate](https://aws.amazon.com/certification/certified-solutions-architect-associate/?ch=sec&sec=rmg&d=1) exam, I sought to apply my Amazon AWS knowledge to a real-world project.
 This endeavor not only reinforces my understanding of AWS services but also provides a tangible showcase of my skills in designing and implementing cloud-based solutions.
 By building _Cloud_, I can demonstrate my ability to architect a scalable, efficient, and secure system, highlighting the practical application of the concepts I've learned.